hazelcast/hazelcast-reference-manual/src/QueryCollections.md

 Collection<Motorbike> result = map.values(p);
 ```

-It is also possible to query a collection / array using the `any` semantic as shown below:
+It is also possible to query a collection/array using the `any` semantic as shown below:

 ```java
 // it matches all motorbikes where any wheel's name is 'front-wheel'